1814 visit by coalition sovereigns to England

-The Allied sovereigns' visit to England occurred in June 1814 to celebrate the peace following the defeat of France and abdication of Napoleon Bonaparte in April 1814.
-The sovereigns and generals of the Coalition Allies – comprising Austria, Prussia, Russia, Sweden, the United Kingdom, and a number of German States – took part in a state visit and various peace celebrations in London before progressing to the Congress of Vienna later that year.
-It is also occasionally known as the Congress of London, although most diplomatic discussions were deferred until Vienna.
+The sovereigns and generals of the Coalition Allies – comprising Austria, Prussia, Russia, Sweden, the United Kingdom, and a number of German States – took part in a state visit and various peace celebrations in London in June 1814 to celebrate the peace following the defeat of France and abdication of Napoleon Bonaparte in April 1814.
+It is also occasionally known as the Congress of London, although most diplomatic discussions were deferred until the Congress of Vienna later that year.